avantika1036/VocalVerse/README.md

 # VocalVerse
-VocalVerse is a website that converts speech to text and text to speech for the people with visual and hearing impairments.
+VocalVerse is a website that converts speech to text and text to speech for the people with visual and hearing impairments created using HTML, CSS and JavaScript.

 # Application
 Visit VocalVerse page to further visit the home page, contact page, about page or use_now button.